 The menu cost associated with inflation refers metaphorically to the additional cost incurred by the necessity of printing and distributing new catalogues and price lists whenever price revisions take place.
-Since menu cost can lead to significant stickiness in nominal price adjustment, money is non-neutral to real economic activity in the short run.
+Since menu cost can lead to significant stickiness in nominal price adjustment, money is nonneutral to real economic activity in the short run.

 As a clue to the effects of menu costs on social welfare, let me now explore empirically the relationship between relative price variability and the rate of inflation.
 A fundamental function of a price system is to transmit the necessary information for resource allocation in the economy efficiently.
-Although the relevant information in this case is not absolute prices but relative prices, it should be noted that all the information in practice is provided in the form of absolute prices.10 However, under the existence of menu cost and positive trend inflation, as Ball and Mankiw (1994) suggest, positive shocks to firms' desired prices trigger greater adjustment than do negative shocks of the same size, thus leading to excessive fluctuations in relative prices.11 decline markedly if one takes into account the effects of transaction costs and interest income tax.
-Attanasio, Guiso, and Jappelli (1998) employ individual household data in Italy regarding the usage of ATMs to estimate the welfare costs of reducing cash balances as being less than 0.1 percent of the real GDP.
-On the contrary, Dotsey and Ireland (1996) take a general equilibrium approach to assess the welfare costs of inflation by considering the effects on time allocation, human capital accumulation, in addition to 'shoe leather' cost.
-They then point out that welfare costs reach 1.08 percent of the real GDP for 4 percent inflation, and 1.73 percent for 10 percent inflation.
+Although the relevant information in this case is not absolute prices but relative prices, it should be noted that all the information in practice is provided in the form of absolute prices.
+However, under the existence of menu cost and positive trend inflation, as Ball and Mankiw (1994) suggest, positive shocks to firms' desired prices trigger greater adjustment than do negative shocks of the same size, thus leading to excessive fluctuations in relative prices.

-The upper panel of Figure 3 is a scatter diagram showing, from January 1971 to April 2000, on the horizontal axis, the CPI inflation from a year earlier, and, on the vertical axis, the weighted standard deviation of individual item inflation rates as a proxy for relative price variability.12 This diagram shows that there is a positive
+The upper panel of Figure 3 is a scatter diagram showing, from January 1971 to April 2000, on the horizontal axis, the CPI inflation from a year earlier, and, on the vertical axis, the weighted standard deviation of individual item inflation rates as a proxy for relative price variability.
+This diagram shows that there is a positive correlation between the rate of inflation and its standard deviation.
+However, if one divides the sample into two by setting the border rate of inflation at 3 percent, this positive correlation becomes insignificant in the subsample of inflation rates below 3 percent.
+This result suggests a possibility that it becomes difficult to distinguish